floooh/oryol/code/Modules/Gfx/README.md

 ```

 Oryol supports a number of packed vertex formats, for instance it is
-quite usual to pack normal information into a 4 bytes (1 byte required for
+quite usual to pack normal information into 4 bytes (1 byte required for
-padding), and texture coordinates into 16-bit fixed-point point values,
+padding), and texture coordinates into 16-bit fixed-point values,
 for instance:

 ```cpp